markcerqueira/chuckpad-social/README.md

 ## chuckpad-social

 > "We have no nation, no philosophy, no ideology.
-We go where we're needed, chucking not for country, not for government, but for ourselves.
-We need no reason to chuck.
-We chuck because we are needed.
+We go where we're needed, **chucking** not for country, not for government, but for ourselves.
+We need no reason to **chuck**.
+We **chuck** because we are needed.
 We will be the deterrent for those with no other recourse.
-We are chuckers without borders, our purpose defined by the era we live in."
+We are **chuckers** without borders, our purpose defined by the era we live in."
 >
 > ― Big Boss